starryeyez024/patternfly-atomic/CODE-GUIDELINES.md

 }
 ```

 The Mozilla Developer Network has a great article on [shorthand properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties) for those unfamiliar with notation and behaviour.
+And also [Harry Robert's](https://csswizardry.com/2016/12/css-shorthand-syntax-considered-an-anti-pattern/) article.

 <!-- ============================================================ -->